echo2echo/hosts.deny/README.md

 See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following additional line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file.
-Below references IP address 120.121.123.124 (ficticious example ip)...
+The code below references IP address 120.121.123.124 (ficticious example ip)...
 "Backslash dot" used within IP address.

      if ( $_ =~ m/120\.121\.123\.124/ ) { next; }